amandeepmittal/amanhimself.dev/content/posts/show-hide-password-in-react-native-using-custom-hook.md

 Then define a function called `useTogglePasswordVisibility`.
 Inside this function, create two new state variables:

 - `passwordVisibility`: set its initial value to `true`.
 The reason is that this variable will be the value of the prop `secureTextEntry` on the `TextInput` component.
 You would want to hide the password field initially when the user enters the password in the input field.
-- `rightIcon`: set its default valye to `eye`.
+- `rightIcon`: set its default value to `eye`.
 This value depends on the icon library you're using in your React Native app.
 For this example, I'm using **MaterialCommunityIcons** from [Expo Vector Icons](https://docs.expo.dev//guides/icons/#expovector-icons).

 ```js
 export const useTogglePasswordVisibility = () => {